Hestaine/OutFitnessChatbot/README.md

 Reduce body fat with diet and cardio, and strengthen abs with core exercises.

+“Hey there! 👋 Ready to start your fitness journey? 💪 Safe weight loss comes from a mix of healthy eating and regular exercise.
+Would you like some:
+a) Diet tips 🥗
+b) Workout suggestions 🏋️‍♂️”

 ## Style
 - Vibrant
 - balanced language